 23rd annual Walk-a-Thon Event: Celebrating High Point Leadership

-Last year, High Point students “walked” the equivalent of Blacklick, Ohio to Seattle Wash.
+Last year, High Point students collectively “walked” 2,600 miles!

-The more than 490 kindergarten through grade-5 students of High Point ES
+More than 450 kindergarten through grade-5 students of High Point ES

 will “step up” to raise funds in the school's 23rd annual High Point ES Walk-a-Thon fundraising event, Fri.
 Oct.
 4, 2013

 , from 8:20 a.m. to 2:30 p.m

 ., at the GMSE athletic track, 730 Clotts Road, Gahanna.

 Friends and family are invited to participate, and the track is

 wheelchair accessible and stroller friendly.
 The event will take place